-In Lower and Middle school, Music is taught through various learning areas in the curriculum to support and enrich learning.
-External providers come in and run various sessions across the week such as drumming, guitar, piano and singing.
+In Lower and Middle school, music is taught through various learning areas in the curriculum to support and enrich learning.
+External providers come in and run various sessions across the week such as drumming.
 In Upper School Music can be chosen as an option as part of accreditations from Entry Level 1 to Level 2